Ravdar/movie-recommender/README.md

-For a more detailed video with my commentary, click (video no added yet) [here.](https://www.youtube.com/watch?v=VewCNybNQKE)
+For a more detailed video with my commentary, click [here.](https://www.youtube.com/watch?v=iPoaw0x15Wo)

 # Features